-The Global Public Health Unit (GPHU) was established to carry out and disseminate research in health policy and provide exceptional postgraduate teaching.
+The Global Health Policy programme at The University of Edinburgh was established to carry out and disseminate research in health policy and provide exceptional postgraduate teaching.

 Focusing on the principles of equity, access and universality, we have gained an international reputation for the quality and social relevance of our research.